What is it?

 Promote and host a recording session (or two) for the 2021 National Intercollegiate Band for your music department.
 Chapters are also encouraged* to have at least one member of their chapter (active, conditional, membership candidates) audition for the NIB to increase the overall number of Tau Beta Sigma members selected to perform in this band!
 Refer to the TBS National Programs Guide for information on how to plan and execute a NIB Audition Event, and also find flyers and promotional materials your chapter can use as well to put around your music building and on social media.
 For information on audition requirements for the 2021 NIB, visit http://nib.kkytbsonline.com/

-TO RECEIVE THIS PIECE: Post a picture of your flyer/social media post for the event, and pictures of individuals recording their NIB Audition submission into the Focus on Five Campaign Facebook Group.
+TO RECEIVE THIS PIECE: Post a picture of your flyer/social media post for the event, and pictures of individuals participating in a Chapter sponsored NIB Audition event into the Focus on Five Campaign Facebook Group.

 Due April 15, 2021